zgo23/learn-programming/docs/microsoft/asp.net-core/overview.md

 - An ASP.NET Core app is a console app that creates a web server.
 - the ASP.NET Core app runs on the server, with the React app running on the client in the browser.
 - request/response pipeline
 - By default, the Firefox browser doesn't allow network requests for an app that has a different protocol to the backend.
 - the overall experience is a little better and faster when developing frontend code with Visual Studio Code.
+- CRA installs and configures ESLint for us.
+We can adjust the configuration using a .eslintrc.json file.